Banner image for content hub page: Mistakes to Avoid with Prestashop

 There have been many e-commerce sites that have been built through Prestashop and are currently very successful because they have followed simple steps and avoided the important mistakes.
 Many shops still give a negative impression of the company when they are supposed to promote it.
 Choosing to give off a negative impression could lead to loss of credibility, trust and potential customers.

-There are some mistakes that can avoid this which can lead to success:
+There are some mistakes to avoid, leading to success:

 1. Compromising Quality